mzguntalan/z-rer/README.md

 # RER

-Pip `pip` is simple, amazing, just simply amazing.
+`pip` is simple, amazing, just simply amazing.
 Rer is wrapper that uses pip, but automatically handles updated the requirements.txt file.

 ```bash
 pip install z-rer
 ```

-`rer` is useful for simple projects with teams or just solo.
+`rer` (pronounciation: [ɹeɹ]) is useful for simple projects with teams or just solo.

 ## Demonstration